ENSTA-U2IS-AI/torch-uncertainty/docs/source/contributing.rst

 TorchUncertainty can host any method - if possible linked to a paper - and roughly contained in the following fields:

-* uncertainty quantification in general, including Bayesian deep learning, Monte Carlo dropout, ensemble methods, etc.
+* Uncertainty quantification in general, including Bayesian deep learning, Monte Carlo dropout, ensemble methods, etc.
 * Out-of-distribution detection methods
 * Applications (e.g. object detection, segmentation, etc.)